LearnWeb3DAO/Flash-Loans/README.md

 ```

-Now lets try to understand whats happening in these lines of code
+Now let's try to understand whats happening in these lines of code.

-First using Hardhat's extended `ethers` version, we call the function `getContractAt` to get the instance of DAI deployed on Polygon Mainnet.
-Remember Hardhat will simulate Polygon Mainnet, so when you get the contract at the address of `DAI` which you had specified in the `config.js`, Hardhat will actually create an instance of DAI contract which matches that of Polygon Mainnet.
+First, using Hardhat's extended `ethers` version, we call the function `getContractAt` to get the instance of DAI deployed on Polygon Mainnet.
+Remember Hardhat will simulate Polygon Mainnet, so when you get the contract at the address of `DAI` which you had specified in the `config.js`, Hardhat will actually create an instance of the DAI contract which matches that of Polygon Mainnet.

-After that the lines given below, will again try to impersonate/simulate the account on Polygon Mainnet with the address as `DAI_WHALE`.
-Now the fascinating point is that even though Hardhat doesnt have the private key of `DAI_WHALE` in the local testing env, it will act as if we already know its private key and can sign transactions on the behalf of `DAI_WHALE`.
-It will also have the amount of DAI as it has on the polygon mainnet
+After that, the lines given below will again try to impersonate/simulate the account on Polygon Mainnet with the address from `DAI_WHALE`.
+Now the fascinating point is that even though Hardhat doesn't have the private key of `DAI_WHALE` in the local testing environment, it will act as if we already know its private key and can sign transactions on the behalf of `DAI_WHALE`.
+It will also have the amount of DAI it has on the polygon mainnet.

 ```javascript
  await hre.network.provider.request({